In This Section

 Pressure ulcers are areas of damaged skin and underlying tissue caused by staying in one position for too long.
 They commonly form where bones are close to the skin, such as the back, heels and hips.
 A patient who is bedridden, uses a wheelchair, or is unable to change position is at risk.

 Pressure ulcers are slow to heal, so prevention is our focus.
 A comprehensive program for prevention of pressure ulcers was begun in 2011.
-The program combines advance practice nurses with patient care unit based champions, better ways to identify patients at risk for pressure ulcers, evidence based prevention protocols, new equipment and products, interdepartmental collaboration, extensive education and numerous other measures all aimed at preventing pressure ulcers.
+The program uses evidence based best practices.
+Nursing leadership combines with patient care unit champions and focuses on how to identify patients at risk for pressure ulcers, implementing evidence based prevention protocols, evaluating new equipment and products as they become available, promoting interdepartmental collaboration, providing extensive education and numerous other measures all aimed at preventing pressure ulcers.

 What are we measuring?

-The number of pressure ulcers that were acquired while the patient was in the JFK Hospital or Johnson Rehabilitation Institute (JRI).
+The number of pressure ulcers that occurred while the patient was in the JFK Hospital or Johnson Rehabilitation Institute (JRI).

 What is our performance telling us?